 Visual Studio Product Lifecycle and Servicing

-Visual Studio 2019 follows the Microsoft Product Lifecycle Policy of 10 years.
-The first 5 years of Mainstream Support provide feature updates, platform updates, security updates, and functionality fixes.
-The second 5 years of Extended support provide security updates.
-For more information, see the Microsoft support lifecycle policy or search the Support Lifecycle Database.
+Visual Studio 2022 follows the Microsoft Product Fixed Lifecycle Policy of 10 years.
+The first 5 years of Mainstream Support provide new features, platform updates, security updates, functionality fixes, and quality improvements.
+The second 5 years of Extended support provides only security updates.
+Components and tools included with or depended upon by Visual Studio may have different lifecycle, servicing, and support policies.

-Visual Studio is serviced through both minor version updates that includes significant new features, and through servicing updates that provide targeted cumulative bug fixes for existing features in the product.
-The minor and servicing levels are denoted by the second and third digit respectively in the version number.
-For example, using the version 16.1.5 , “.1” denotes the minor version update, and “.5” denotes the servicing update.
-Security fixes ship in both minor and servicing updates.
-For more information about our updates, see the Visual Studio Release Rhythm.
+Visual Studio is serviced through both minor version feature updates that include significant new features, platform updates, and bug fixes, and through security or servicing updates that provide targeted cumulative bug fixes for existing features in the product.
+Security fixes ship in in all types of updates.
+These updates are available from the Current Channel and Long-Term Servicing Channels (LTSC).
+For more information about our channels and updates, see Visual Studio Channels and Release Rhythm.

 For the best and most secure product experience, we strongly encourage and recommend that all customers to always use the latest release of Visual Studio.